 On the \(x\) axis, we distinguish whether an observed word token appears at the end of an utterance or not.
 On the \(y\) axis we see the word duration.
 The line in the middle of a box plot indicates the median value within the relevant category.
 So, for instance, the line in the middle of the left box indicates the median word duration in seconds for word tokens which do not appear at the end of an utterance.

-Figure 4.7 suggests that words which appear at the end of an utterance as slightly longer than those which appear at the start of an utterance.
+Figure 4.8 suggests that words which appear at the end of an utterance are slightly longer than those which appear elsewhere in an utterance.

 In order to include this variation in a linear model, we simply add the variable to the formula using the + sign, as follows: